ingig/code-narrator/docs/src/documentation/plugins/builders/UserDefined/UserDefinedBuilderHelper.ts.md

 public loadArgs(build: IBuilder, project_path: string): void
 ```

-This method takes an `IBuilder` object and a project path as parameters.
-It loads the arguments from the `build.args` property and replaces the content with the actual file content if a file path is found.
+This method takes a `build` object of type `IBuilder` and a `project_path` string.
+It loads the arguments for the build object by iterating through the argument keys and extracting the file path from the content.

 #### getAssistantMessages